 Upon completing both drum and edger operations with the medium abrasive, repeat the same procedure with fine abrasive.

-(generous amount of old finish to be removed and/or uneven floor contours need to be corrected) Use coarse abrasive (20) for first sanding.
+(A generous amount of old finish to be removed and/or uneven floor contours must be corrected.)
+Use coarse abrasive (20g) for first sanding.

 Place the sander in position so that the first cut is made diagonally across the floor surface.
-Start in a corner, with machine running, ease drum to the floor and walk slowly forward.
-As you near the wall. gradually raise the drum by tilting back on the handle.
+Start in a corner, with the machine running, ease the drum to the floor, and walk slowly forward.
+As you near the wall, gradually raise the drum by tilting back on the handle.
 Begin lowering the drum as you pull backward on the machine.
 Cover the same path previously sanded.
 Upon completion of this pass, raise the drum slowly.

-Sand the entire floor in the same direction, overlapping approximately 4 inches on each new cut until you finish.
+Sand the entire floor in the same direction, overlapping approximately 4 inches on each new cut until finished.
 Move the sander so that this operation can be repeated in the opposite direction.